• Skip to primary navigation

 In my experience, sometimes organizations looking to grow traffic through their blogging efforts often fail because of their blogging process.

 When you research keyword phrases, you can quickly determine which phrases are worth writing about.
-In other words, you can learn about what phrases people are searching for.
+In other words, you can learn what phrases people search for.

 Keyword research allows you to determine the monthly search volume and ranking difficulty for a potential keyword phrase.
 Additionally, using tools like AHREFs, UberrSuggest, and Semrush, allow content developers and bloggers to learn about their competition.